Designations Congruent with Things: Chapter 12

 “Saturday,” Hermann says.

 “—Saturday, and you don’t even have a job anymore, you don’t have to do anything.
-Go get your bathrobe, man, and start reading Gödel, Escher, Bach for, like, the eighth time, you know you want to.”
+Go get your bathrobe, man, and start reading Gödel, Escher, Bach for, like, the eighth time.
+You know you want to.”

 “Shh,” Hermann says.
 “Stop talking.”

-“I would even let you to read it to me,” Newton declares, doing a passable job concealing any hopefulness in his tone, “since I’ll probably never read again, and I like your academic preferences, if only because I assaulted my own brain with them and now have no choice in the matter.
+“I’d even let you read it to me,” Newton declares, doing a passable job concealing any hopefulness in his tone, “since I’ll probably never read again, and I like your academic preferences, if only because I assaulted my own brain with them and now have no choice in the matter.
 My brain is being held hostage by rationalism, Baroque-era music, and Incompleteness Theorems.
 And Group Theory.
 The Langlands Program, a little bit.”

 “Your eyes will be fine,” Hermann says, in what he hopes is a soothing, sleep-promoting tone.
 “Be quiet.”